SimEA-ERA/MD_analysisTools/README.md

 https://drive.google.com/drive/folders/1_pcklrLmcNQxfSegpVxI20ndxRgJiioK?usp=sharing
 The trr files are large and may took you some time
-Add the "trr" directory to the "testing_v1.0" directory
+Add the "trr" directory to the "testing_v1.0" directory (Check also the i-python notebook to get familiar with the code)